 that is inserted in the uterus by a doctor to prevent unwanted pregnancies.
 The device can be easily removed by a doctor.

-s are available in the United States: ParaGard, Mirena and Skyla.
+s that are available in the United States include ParaGard, Mirena and Skyla.
 Once in place, ParaGard IUDs are effective for 10 years or more; Mirena can last for at least five years and Skyla for three years.

 "Since the election, we have seen an uptick in questions about access to health care, birth control, and the Affordable Care Act.
 While we truly hope that birth control methods will be available, accessible, and affordable to all women under the Trump administration, we understand people's real concerns about losing access to birth control, which is basic health care for women," said Dr. Raegan McDonald-Mosley, chief medical officer at Planned Parenthood Federation of America